Geometry Wars: Galaxies

-Geometry Wars: Galaxies is a multidirectional shooter video game developed by Bizarre Creations and Kuju Entertainment, and published by Vivendi Games for the Wii and Nintendo DS in November 2007.
+Geometry Wars: Galaxies is a multidirectional shooter video game developed by Bizarre Creations and Kuju Entertainment, and published by Vivendi Games for the Wii and Nintendo DS in 2007.
 As the first Geometry Wars game to be released on non-Microsoft platforms, Galaxies is a spin-off of Geometry Wars, which was originally included as a bonus game within Project Gotham Racing 2 on Microsoft's Xbox console.
 This updated version includes a single-player campaign mode, several multiplayer modes, Geometry Wars: Retro Evolved (previously released on the Xbox Live Arcade online service), and support for online leaderboards.
 The Wii version supports widescreen and 480p progressive scan display.

 The soundtrack was composed by Chris Chudley from Audioantics who created the music for all of the Geometry Wars series.

 Gameplay

 The object of Geometry Wars: Galaxies is to survive as long as possible and score as many points as possible by destroying a constant, generally increasing swarm of enemies.
 The game takes place in a closed, two-dimensional playfield, and the game ends when the player loses his/her last life.
 The player controls a claw-shaped "ship" that can move and fire simultaneously in any direction, with movement and firing being controlled independently via the Wii and DS' unique motion controls.
 A limited supply of screen-clearing bombs are available at the press of a button to instantly eliminate all enemies and missiles in an emergency.
 The Wii version utilizes the Wii Remote pointer and buttons to aim and fire, while assigning movement and bombs to the Nunchuk's analog stick and buttons respectively.
 An alternate control scheme based on the Classic Controller is available, mimicking the original twin-stick control of the original Geometry Wars, in which bombs are deployed with shoulder buttons.
 The DS version allows players to use the directional pad, face buttons and/or the touchscreen to move and aim, while using shoulder buttons to deploy bombs.

 In addition to the updated control schemes, Galaxies introduces new enemies, multiplayer support, and several changes to the scoring system.